databrary/design/wireframe-presentation.md

 - [x]: citation format, instructions, download in RIS/bibtex/etc.
 - [x]: change "Shared on November 2000" to "Shared November 2011"
 - [x]: reduce # video file to 1 each participant, data files to 2
-- [ ] Excerpts tag with a couple videos, description, view
+- [x]: change to "Download citation in this format: "
-- [x] change to "Download citation in this format: "
+- [x]:?: should excerpts be in public view, or in authorized view?
-- [ ]:?: should excerpts be in public view, or in authorized view?
+- [x] we can drop these and focus on authorized view if these are hard to maintain separately :
-- [ ] we can drop these and focus on authorized view if these are hard to maintain separately
+  - will only appear in Authorized view...

 UPDATED: Study page (Authorized View)